-Figure 8: (a)Remote Interface. (b)Remote Object. (c)Server. (d)Client.
+Figure 7: (a)Remote Interface. (b)Remote Object. (c)Server. (d)Client.

-Some test have been executed in order to evaluate the performance of the RME implementation.
+Some tests have been executed in order to evaluate the performance of the RME implementation.
 The execution environment consists of a J2ME emulator whose virtual machine (KVM) can execute 100 bytecodes per millisecond.
 The server and the client emulator were executed in two Pentium 4, with 2.0GHz of clock and 512MB of available memory.
 The computers were connected by a 10Mb/s Ethernet LAN.
-The remote methods used in the test are shown in Figure 9 (a).
+The remote methods used in the test are shown in Figure 8 (a).
 All those methods throws ArcademisException, but the declarations have been omitted due to space constraints.
-In order to determine an upper limit of efficiency, it was implemented a socket-based application whose client and server simply exchange packages of the same size of that used by the RME methods.
-The average number of requisitions accomplished per second is presented in Table 9 (b).
+In order to determine an upper limit of efficiency, it was implemented a socketbased application in which clients and servers simply exchange packages of the same size of those used by the RME methods.
+The average number of requests accomplished per second is presented in Table 8 (b).
 Each of these values has been obtained as the average of 10 series of 50 remote calls.
 Because the emulator executes to few instructions per time unit, the serialization of structured types takes considerable time; hence, the methods that pass and return more complex objects are slower than the corresponding upper bound.
-A comparation between the Java RMI and a implementation of RME for the J2SE environment can be found at [Pereira, 2003].
-When processing simple calls, Java RMI is more efficient than RME; however, the presented system surpasses the Sun's implementation when necessary to handle methods that uses structured types, because serialization can be accomplished faster in RME than in Java RMI.
+A comparation between the Java RMI and an implementation of RME for the J2SE environment can be found at [Pereira, 2003].
+When processing simple calls, Java RMI is more efficient than RME; however, the presented system surpasses the Sun's implementation when necessary to handle methods that uses structured types, because, while in Java RMI the serialization algorithm is based on computational reflection, in Arcademis it is directly implemented by the application developer; therefore, can be performed faster.